fifteen-kr/gcp-bugler/README.md

-# gcp-bugler
+# GCP-Bugler

-GCP-bugler provides two simple features:
+GCP-Bugler provides two simple features:

 - A simple web page for waking up servers running on GCP.
 - Shut down the server after a certain period of inactivity.